德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Dave Pahl - Head of IR & VP

 • Yes.
 And maybe I'll just add that, Vivek, as you know and have followed us for some time, one of our competitive advantages is manufacturing and technology.
 So these CapEx investments really are strengthening that advantage over time.
-It's fairly obvious that that -- those investments will allow us to produce products at significantly lower cost when -- to service demand.
+It's fairly obvious that -- those investments will allow us to produce products at significantly lower cost when -- to service demand.
 And controlling those assets in today's world is increasingly important.
 So customers can see the investments that we're making.
-Not only with that, the other systems that we've got to make it easier to do business with us, combined with the inventory we're putting in place to support their growth and customer reaction is extremely positive to that.
+Not only with that, the other systems that we've got to make it easier to do business with us, combined with the inventory we're putting in place to support their growth, and customer reaction is extremely positive to that.
 So we believe these will be great investments for all of us long term.

 • Do you have a follow-on?